Newberry High School (Florida)

-Newberry High School is a public high school located at 400 SW 258th Street in the city of Newberry, Florida.
-It is a 1A school.
+Newberry High School is a 1A-rated public high school located at 400 SW 258th Street in the city of Newberry, Florida.
 The school offers a magnet program in criminal justice, numerous clubs, and an athletic program.
-NHS was rated an A school for the 2012–2013 school year.
+NHS was rated an A school for the 2012–2013 academic year.

 Academics

 Academy of Criminal Justice

 Newberry High School's Academy of Criminal Justice magnet program was founded by Jackie Whitworth.
-It prepares students for careers in law enforcement.
 The curriculum includes classes in law enforcement, self-defense, and forensic investigation.
 Students participate in "Teen Court", the Sheriff's Explorers program, and the Guardian Ad Litem program.
 The magnet program is currently directed by Patrick Treese.
 Former directors of the program include Greg Smith and Jackie Whitworth.

-Exceptional Student Education

-The Exceptional Student Education Department serves students with special needs including, but not limited to: learning disabled, emotionally handicapped, physically impaired, speech and language impaired, and gifted.
-Each ESE student is assigned a caseworker and an individualized education program based on their needs.

-Extra curricular activities
+Extra-curricular activities

 There are twelve clubs at Newberry High School.
-Their goal is to promote active leadership, success, and achievement.
-The clubs are made up of Panthers in grades 9-12.
+The clubs are made up of students in grades 9-12.
+These activities include: